 How are boils treated?

 Boils are generally treated by a doctor.
 When the boil is “ready,” the doctor can make a small cut to allow the pus to drain and the wound to heal.
-Antibiotics are used in certain situations, for instance if the person has a weakened immune system or a fever.
-People who try to squeeze boils themselves increase the risk of the infection spreading inside their body and leading to complications.
+Antibiotics are used in certain situations, for instance if the person has a weakened or a fever.
+People who try to squeeze boils themselves increase the risk of the spreading inside their body and leading to complications.

-A boil (furuncle) is a bacterial skin infection that looks a bit like a very big pus-filled pimple.
+A boil (furuncle) is a bacterial skin that looks a bit like a very big pus-filled pimple.
 It starts off as a noticeable swelling that then becomes filled with pus.
 Boils are often very painful.